It’s important to be prepared for your online course, especially if it’s your first online course.

 You need to be ready to go when your course begins.
 Here are a few tips to help with a successful start:

 Understand Your Workload – Semester courses require about 90 minutes of work each day.
 Yearlong courses require about 50 minutes of work each day.
 Summer classes require 3-5 hours of work each day.
 AP courses may require more than this.
 Just like your traditional school, you may have work over the weekend!

 Confirm Course Access – Your school’s e-learning advisor (ELA) can confirm if you are registered for the course.
 You will get your username and password from your ELA.
 Your login will not work until the first day of class.
 Don’t panic if it doesn’t work before then.
-We have an orientation in Canvas you can go through to help you prepare for the first day of class.
+We have an orientation in our NCVirtual Demo Course you can go through to help you prepare for the first day of class.

 Confirm Technical Requirements – Be sure you have a good computer and reliable internet access, especially if you are working from home.
 Test out our orientation to see if everything works.
 View our full technology requirements.